What the pressure-cooker result means, and what it leaves out

 “come to pressure” time can make future conversions much more accurate.

 What about “natural release for 10 minutes, then quick release”?
-This calculator treats natural release as a fixed 10-minute add-on.
-If you do a 10-minute natural release followed by quick release, the estimate is a good match for planning, but your actual release time can still vary.
+This calculator treats natural release as a fixed 10-minute add-on for planning.
+If you do a 10-minute natural release followed by quick release, the estimate is a good match for scheduling, but your actual release time can still vary.

 Does the pressure level setting match every brand?
 Not exactly.
-“High” and “Low” pressure differ slightly by brand and model.
-The multipliers here are broad averages; if your cooker runs hotter or cooler, you may find you consistently need a little more or less time.
+“High” and “Low” pressure vary slightly by brand and model.
+The multipliers here are broad averages, so if your cooker runs hotter or cooler, you may find you consistently need a little more or less time.